 This Purim Pathway will provide you with downloadable Purim activities for a home celebration.
 Games, decorations, trivia, masks and more will be available to you.

-How to participate: We’ll make our Virtual Purim collection available right here on February 19.
+How to participate: Find our Virtual Purim resources right here!

 Featuring: A Megillah Reading, plus our new Purim Shpiel “The Purim Bride,” featuring your Shaare Emeth Clergy and The Not-So-Ready-For-Purim-Players!
 Shaare Emeth will harness all the power of internet streaming technology and extreme fun to enhance your Purim experience.

 How to watch: You can watch the stream above, starting at 7 p.m.
 Thursday!